Program of Study

 - Attend our open house in December to get a tour of the facility and talk to current students.

-- Ask for an application.
-You can get this from your guidance counselor, at the open house, or online (hyperlink)
+- Ask about the application process.
+You can get this from your guidance counselor, at the open house, or online.

 - Once you've completed an application, return it to your guidance counselor and ask them to send it to the Ag Ed Department by February 1.